bluenviron/gomavlib/README.md

 gomavlib is a library that implements Mavlink 2.0 and 1.0 in the Go programming language.
 It can power UGVs, UAVs, ground stations, monitoring systems or routers acting in a Mavlink network.

 Mavlink is a lighweight and transport-independent protocol that is mostly used to communicate with unmanned ground vehicles (UGV) and unmanned aerial vehicles (UAV, drones, quadcopters, multirotors).
-It is supported by both of the most common open-source flight controllers (Ardupilot and PX4).
+It is supported by the most common open-source flight controllers (Ardupilot and PX4).

 This library powers the [**mavp2p**](https://github.com/gswly/mavp2p) router.

 ## Features

-* Decode and encode Mavlink v2.0 and v1.0.
+* Decodes and encodes Mavlink v2.0 and v1.0.
 Supports checksums, empty-byte truncation (v2.0), signatures (v2.0), message extensions (v2.0)
 * Dialect is optional, the library can work a standard dialect, a custom dialect or no dialect at all.
 Standard dialects are provided in directory `dialects/`, with no need for generation.
 A Dialect generator is provided anyway.
 * Provides a high-level node with ability to communicate with multiple endpoints in parallel:
   * serial